sjsu-library/unionist/_items/unionist--image-0132.md

 fullIssueSequenceNumber:
 creator:
 dateCreated: '1833'
-description: Engraving of "Animal Associations" to accompany an article on cross-species relationships in <em>The People's Magazine</em>
+description: FOR SALE, At this office, a few copies of Mrs. Child’s “Appeal in behalf of that class of Americans called Africans"
 language: English
 publisher:
 IsPartOf: